Skip to main content

 Why joomla-joomlaxxx names

-Let us introduce a minor, optional, change, we will give a name to your Docker project and containers: edit the docker-compose.yml file and add a line with name: xxxx where xxxx is the name of your choice.
+Let us introduce a minor, optional, change, we will give a name to your Docker project and containers: edit the composer.yaml file and add a line with name: xxxx where xxxx is the name of your choice.
 Do the same but using container_name this time for the two services; for instance:

 name: kingsbridge